 If you’re working on supplemental essays, you’ve already spent countless hours perfecting your application.
-However, even the perfect application must be followed by stellar supplemental essays to get you into your dream school.
+However, even the perfect application must be followed by stellar supplementals to get you into your dream school.
 That’s right, supplementals are a highly important piece of the application process - so how can you perfect yours?

 Let’s get started!

 In short, supplemental essays are an extremely valuable part of your application.
-Your application allows schools to see the base of your work ethic through numbers (grades, extracurriculars, awards, and more) but it doesn’t give any indication of your personality.
+Your application allows schools to see the base of your work ethic through numbers (grades, extracurriculars, awards, and more), but it doesn’t give any indication of your personality.

-Your supplemental essays are your first opportunity to give your university an idea of who you are and what you are passionate about.
+These essays are your first opportunity to give your university an idea of who you are and what you are passionate about.

-The “Why Us?” or “Why This School?” essay is one of the most common essay prompts in circulation.
+The “Why Us?” or "Why This School?” essay is one of the most common prompts in circulation.
 Top schools such as Brown, Columbia, and Cornell have all been known to ask applicants to answer this prompt as part of their application.
-So how do you write the “Why Us?” essay?
+So, how do you write the “Why Us?” essay?
 Let’s talk about it.

 When a college asks you why you want to go there, the admissions committee wants to know a few things: